HospitalRun/components/README.md

 </div>

 This repository will host reusable react components made for the HospitalRun frontend.
+It's a place for designers and developers alike to collaborate quickly.
+This library makes up the text inputs, labels, etc of HospitalRun Frontend.

 ---